You are here

 Astrid Van Oyen is a Roman archaeologist with a special interest in material culture, which she explores both empirically and theoretically.
 She has worked on material sources as varied as terra sigillata pottery in France, grain silos in Spain, and Vesuvian houses in Italy, and has written about questions of postcolonial archaeology, material agency, typology, and morality.
 She joined Cornell in 2016 after holding a Junior Research Fellowship at Homerton College, University of Cambridge.

-Astrid is currently co-editing Materializing Roman Histories with Martin Pitts (University of Exeter), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.
+Her first monograph, How Things Make History: The Roman Empire and its Terra Sigillata Pottery was published in 2016 by Amsterdam University Press.
+With Martin Pitts (University of Exeter), she has co-edited Materialising Roman Histories (Oxbow, 2017), a volume that scrutinizes how Roman archaeology marries the detail of artefact studies with big historical narratives.
 She is PI of the Marzuolo Archaeological Project – in collaboration with Gijs Tol (University of Melbourne) and Rhodora Vennarucci (University of Arkansas) – excavating the multi-craft rural site of Marzuolo (Tuscany, Italy) to explore innovation and craftsmanship in a rural community.
-Her new book project extends the topic of innovation in the Roman Empire from the bottom-up perspective of material culture.
+Her second book project Storage and Empire traces the mental and practical reverberations of storage in the Roman world, an agrarian empire.

 - Religious Studies Program